JoseFRuiz/first-neural-net/README.md

    - Linear forward propagation
    - Complete forward pass through the network
    - Specific values from the example in the notebook

+✅ **Exercise**: Implement the methods in `neural_network_exercise.py` so that all pytest tests pass.
+The implementation should include:
+- Correct initialization of weights and biases
+- ReLU activation function
+- Softmax activation function
+- Linear forward propagation
+- Complete forward pass through the network

 Both methods will help ensure your implementation is correct and matches the expected behavior.